Fork and clone the repository

 • Error handling: Implement comprehensive error handling

-• Input validation: Validate all inputs thoroughly
+• Input validation: Validate all inputs with Zod schemas

 Security Practices